TejasBavaskar/LeetCode-Problem-Solutions/README.md

 # LeetCode-Problem-Solutions
-This repository provdes the solution to the leetcode problems which I have solved.
+This repository provides the solution to the leetcode problems which I have solved.

 Thanks :)